freeradical13/freeradical13.github.io/index.md

 [Cytotoxic T cells][] are like specialized Natural Killer Cells and defend against intracellular pathogens by detecting class I MHC-bound proteins on infected cells using a protein called [CD8][].
 After binding, the cytotoxic T cell secretes proteins such as [Perforin][] and [Granzymes][] that stimulate apoptosis of matching cells.

-[Helper T cells][] defend against extracellularl pathogens by detecting class II MHC-bound proteins on antigen-presenting cells such as dendritic cells, macrophages, and B cells using a protein called [CD4][].
+[Helper T cells][] defend against extracellular pathogens by detecting class II MHC-bound proteins on antigen-presenting cells such as dendritic cells, macrophages, and B cells using a protein called [CD4][].
 This binding releases cytokines which activates the T cell and stimulates cloning and cytokines which stimulate cloning of B cells.
 [Regulatory T Cells][] are Helper T cells that help control the activities of the other T cell types to limit potential damage.

 B and T cell antigen receptors are encoded in immature lymphocyte DNA through [V(D)J recombination][] by V (variable) and J (joining) peptide sequences which are combined in random pre-mRNA combinations by [recombinase][].